sathomas/jsDataV.is/src/text/ch8/01-framework.md

 	Gzipped: 32.71 KB
 ```

-All that's left to do is adding the additional libraries into our HTML files.
+All that's left to do is adding the additional libraries into our <span class="smcp">HTML</span> files.
 That's easy enough.
 The main page for our app is `index.html` in the `app` folder.
 There's already a block of code that includes jQuery, Underscore.js, and Backbone.js:

 ``` {.html .numberLines}
 <!-- build:js scripts/vendor.js -->